mala-project/mala/docs/source/install/README.md

-# Installation of FESL
+# Installation of MALA

-This document details the manual installation of the FESL package.
+This document details the manual installation of the MALA package.

 ## Prerequisites

 ### Python version

-FESL itself is not bound to a certain python version, as long as the package requirements for FESL can be met by the version of your choice.
-FESL has been successfully tested for python 3.8.5.
+MALA itself is not bound to a certain python version, as long as the package requirements for MALA can be met by the version of your choice.
+MALA has been successfully tested for python 3.8.5.
 If you intend to use the optional Quantum Espresso total energy module or LAMMPS and install these software packages yourself the necessary python bindings will be created for your python version.
 If you operate on a machine that provides pre-installed versions of these packages (e.g. on an HPC cluster), you need to adhere to the python version for which these python bindings have been created.
-A list of machines on which FESL was tested can be found in [Successfully tested on](tested_systems).
+A list of machines on which MALA was tested can be found in [Successfully tested on](tested_systems).

 ### Python packages

-In order to run FESL you have to have the following packages installed:
+In order to run MALA you have to have the following packages installed:

 * torch (PyTorch)
 * numpy